Facts about Orrin Hatch

 Orrin Hatch Biography

 Orrin Hatch became a U.S. senator from Utah in 1977 and held the post for more than four decades.
-He announced in 2018 that he would not run for re-election, meaning his sixth and final term will end early in 2019.
+He left office in 2019.

 Orrin Hatch married the former Elaine Hansen in 1957.
 As of 2018, his official Senate website said that he and Elaine had six children (Brent, Marcia, Scott, Kimberly, Alysa, Jess), 23 grandchildren and 14 great-grandchildren.